secure and stabilize ingredients

 As an affiliate, we earn on qualifying purchases.

-Veltec EZ-1000 Safety Box Cutter Utility Knife, 3 Blade Depth Setting, Squeeze Trigger and Dual Side Edge Guide, 2 Blades, Holster and Lanyard (Red)
+Veltec EZ-1000 Safety Box Cutter Utility Knife, 3 Blade Depth Setting, Squeeze Trigger and Dual Side Edge Guide, 2 Blades, Holster and Lanyard (Yellow)

-Veltec EZ-1000 Safety Box Cutter Utility Knife, 3 Blade Depth Setting, Squeeze Trigger and Dual Side Edge Guide, 2 Blades, Holster and Lanyard (Red)
+Veltec EZ-1000 Safety Box Cutter Utility Knife, 3 Blade Depth Setting, Squeeze Trigger and Dual Side Edge Guide, 2 Blades, Holster and Lanyard (Yellow)

 Safety tipped blade retracts automatically upon release of handle